foramgandhicodecraft/foramgandhicodecraft/README.md

 - 📄 **Explainable AI for EEG Analysis**
   Working on identifying important features and channels in EEG reports before and after cross-patient generalization.
 Initial part of this project also involves seizure detection. *(Under professor Abhilasha Chaudhury)*

 - Apart from research projects, I like building stuff on my own.
-I have worked on projects using MERN stack, GenAI, ML, openCV and powerBI dashboard analysis.
+I have worked on projects using MERN stack, GenAI, ML, OpenCV and PowerBI dashboard analysis.

 ---